Pipes of War

 ‘Damn straight I am!’ said Martin in a strangely confident tone.

 Victor was interviewing after Martin, so he went into the toilet to relieve himself first.
 After he’d done his business, he sauntered over to the taps.
-Rather than wash his hands, he checked himself out in the mirror and adjusted some individual strands of hairs that were covered in a thick layer of gel.
+Rather than wash his hands, though, he checked himself out in the mirror and adjusted some individual strands of hair that were covered in a thick layer of gel.
 Had he not been so focussed on admiring his perfectly combed hair, he would’ve heard the faint crackle as a flaky crust started to grow at a rapid pace around the taps.

 At that moment, the meeting room door opened and one of the senior members of staff came out to get him.